jhinderer717/react-gallery-public/README.md

 ## Description

 This project shows a gallery of images.
 For each image, there is a button which you can press.
 Pressing the button increases the count for each image.
-When the image itself is click, a description of the image replaces the image.
+When the image itself is clicked, a description of the image replaces the image.
 When that description is clicked, the image is brought back.